KISRDevelopment/cell_viability_paper/README.md

 ## File Description

 - `ppc.py` creates the protein-protein interaction networks for the budding yeast, fission yeast, human, and fruit fly.
+- `create_tasks.py` generates the single-, double-, and triple-mutant tasks studied in the paper.
+It assumes that `ppc.py` has already been executed.

 This repository includes the code to process source data and run all experiments and analyses in the paper.